centau/ecr/docs/api/Registry.md

     function Registry:storage<T>(component: T): Pool<T>
     ```

-- **Details**

-    The returned pool is direct access to the underlying datastructures the
-    registry uses to store entities and components.

-    Modifying the returned pool results in *undefined behavior*.

 --------------------------------------------------------------------------------

 ### added()

-Returns a [signal](Signal) which is fired whenever the given component is added to an entity.
+Returns a [signal](Signal) which is fired whenever the given component type is
+added to an entity.

 - **Type**

     ```lua
-    function Registry:added<T>(component: T): Signal<Entity, T>
+    function Registry:added<T>(component: T): Signal<entity, T>
     ```

     The signal is fired *after* the component is changed.

+    The listener is called with the entity and new component value.

     ::: warning
     Components cannot be added or removed within a listener.